pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 - Need to generate a comparative metric to benchmark different algorithms.
 - Considering effect of solvents and/or protein embeddings in the analysis

     * Previous review article by same group: [Exploration of Reaction Pathways and Chemical Transformation Networks](https://pubs.acs.org/doi/pdf/10.1021/acs.jpca.8b10007)

 Technical details of various algorithms being implemented for reaction mechanism discovery at the time of writing the review.

-**Classification of reactions and featurization:**
+**Classifying chemical reactions:**

 * [Schneider, N., et al. (2015).
 "Development of a Novel Fingerprint for Chemical Reactions and Its Application to Large-Scale Reaction Classification and Similarity."
 Journal of Chemical Information and Modeling 55(1): 39-53.](https://pubs.acs.org/doi/10.1021/ci5006614)